 Edward Lucas is a senior editor at The Economist, the world’s foremost newsweekly.
 His expertise includes energy, cyber-security, espionage, Russian foreign and security policy and the politics and economics of Eastern Europe.

-He is also a senior fellow and contributing editor at the Center for European Policy Analysis (CEPA).
+He is also a senior vice-president at the Center for European Policy Analysis (CEPA).
 He writes a weekly column in the London Times.

 As well as working for the Independent, the BBC and the Sunday Times, he also co-founded an English-language weekly in Tallinn, Estonia: the Baltic Independent.
 His undergraduate degree is from the London School of Economics and he speaks five languages — German, Russian, Polish, Czech and Lithuanian.